ranjankumar03/100-days-of-code/log.md

 ### Day 2: February 7th, 2017

 **Today's Progress**: I struggled for one hour and didn't complete the "Counting Cards" challenege in the Javascript module.
+But then, I took a break, thought about it, wrote out some ideas and tested them and found the solution!

 **Thoughts**: It was frustrating.
 At first, I didn't understand what desired outcome was but after doing some research and reading about what other people were trying to do, I realized there were multiple ways to solve it.
-I didn't complete it because I ran out of time but I think I'll be able to figure out the solution tomorrow.
+I didn't complete it because I ran out of time but later found some time to try a few other ideas and solved it!
+As I delve deeper into the tutorials on FCC, I realize I'm going to need to be creative with the ways I solve the upcoming exercises.